Census Data for Knoxville

 At the time of the 2010 Census, Knoxville had 88,009 Housing Units<3> and with its population of 178,874 people, this averages 2.03 people per Housing Unit.

-• Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Knoxville and you need to be careful when comparing results between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Knoxville and you need to be careful when comparing results between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Knox County ...